underthecurve/r-dataviz-ggplot2/R-advancing-with-dataviz.md

 Let's load in a dataset of life expectancy by country (and the global average) between 2000 and 2015, downloaded from the [World Health Organization](http://apps.who.int/gho/data/view.main.SDG2016LEXv?lang=en).

 Note the use of `stringsAsFactors = F` here inside the `read.csv()` function.
-We'll come back to factors later (or if you really want, feel free to read a short essay/rant about it [here](https://simplystatistics.org/2015/07/24/stringsasfactors-an-unauthorized-biography/)), but try running the code without this argument and seeing what happens.
+We'll come back to factors later (or if you really want, feel free to read a short essay/rant about it [here](https://simplystatistics.org/2015/07/24/stringsasfactors-an-unauthorized-biography/)), but try running the code without this argument and see what happens.

 ``` r
 life <- read.csv('life.csv', stringsAsFactors = F)